mpgn/Padding-oracle-attack/README.md

 This is an implementation of this great article [Padding Oracle Attack](https://not.burntout.org/blog/Padding_Oracle_Attack/).
 Since the article is not very well formated and maybe unclear, I made an explanation in the readme. i advise you to read it if you want to understand the basics of the attack.
 This exploit allow block size of 8 or 16 this mean it can be use even if the cipher use AES or DES.
 You can find instructions to launch the attack [here](https://github.com/mpgn/Padding-Oracle-Attack#options).

+I also made a test file `test.py`, you don't need a target to use it :)

 ## Explanation

 I will explain in this part the cryptography behind the attack.
 To follow this you need to understand the [CBC mode cipher chainning](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29) or [video link](https://www.youtube.com/watch?v=0D7OwYp6ZEc.) and the operator ⊕.
 This attack is also a [chosen-ciphertext attack](https://en.wikipedia.org/wiki/Chosen-ciphertext_attack).